 Drunk driving in California is prosecuted using DUI charges.
 DUIs are punished very harshly by the court system.
 Convictions can result in fines, jail time, and orders to install an ignition interlock device (IID) on a driver’s vehicle.

-Note that driving while tired or distraction generally won’t lead to criminal charges in California.
+Note that driving while tired or distracted generally won’t lead to criminal charges in California.
 However, this doesn’t mean that these forms of impaired driving will go unpunished.
 Drivers can be sued in the civil court system if they cause an accident while impaired by exhaustion or distraction.

-Getting Help If Accused of Drunk or Impaired Driving
+Getting Help if Accused of Drunk or Impaired Driving

 Drivers can reach out to a criminal defense lawyer in Los Angeles if they are accused of drunk or impaired driving.
-You can easily speak to a legal professional in this situation by calling (310) 896-2723 to contact the Simmrin Law Group.
+At Simmrin Law Group, we offer professional assistance that can quickly improve your odds of successfully resolving charges for drunk or impaired driving.

 - Investigate the charges you are facing